 - infertility and a loss of interest in sex

-- nails become loose
+- nails becoming loose

-- accelerated heartbeat, sometimes with palpitations
+- a faster heartbeat, sometimes with palpitations

 - redness on the palms of hands

-- sudden weight loss or gain
+- sudden weight loss

 - trembling hands and shakiness

-Adverse effects of medications include:
+Adverse effects of medications can include:

 - allergic reactions